0xSpaceShard/starknet-devnet-js/README.md

 ## L1-L2 communication

 Assuming there is an L1 provider running (e.g. [anvil](https://github.com/foundry-rs/foundry/tree/master/crates/anvil)), use the `postman` property of `DevnetProvider` to achieve [L1-L2 communication](https://0xspaceshard.github.io/starknet-devnet-rs/docs/postman).
+See [this example](https://github.com/0xSpaceShard/starknet-devnet-js/blob/master/test/postman.test.ts) for more info.

 ## Examples

-See the [`test` directory](https://github.com/0xSpaceShard/starknet-devnet-js/tree/master/test) for usage examples.
+See the [`test` directory](https://github.com/0xSpaceShard/starknet-devnet-js/tree/master/test) for more usage examples.

 ## Contribute